Husbourn History, Family Crest & Coats of Arms

-Norman Conquest in 1066.
-Husbourn is a name for a peasant farmer.
+The name Husbourn reached English shores for the first time with the ancestors of the Husbourn family as they migrated following the Norman Conquest in 1066.
+Husbourn is a name for a farmer.
 The name was originally derived from the Old English husband, which meant one who tills soil.
 The modern connotations of the word appeared much later.
+"A husband was the farmer of a husbandland of 26 acres."

 Early Origins of the Husbourn family